ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/El-MAVEN.md

 Polly contains the restore functionality that allows any analysis to be restored to the last step.
 This functionality would be available only if the instance has not been terminated.

-Analyses can be restored by navigating to the Analysis section of a project.
+Analyses can be restored by navigating to the *Analysis* section of a project.
 Click on History for the specific analysis to restore.

 ![History](../../img/El-MAVEN/History.png) <center>**Figure 11.** History</center>

 ![Restore](../../img/El-MAVEN/Restore.png) <center>**Figure 12.** Restore Analysis</center>

-Clicking on Restore Analysis will take you back to the application with the same data used before.
+Clicking on *Restore Analysis* will take you back to the application with the same data used before.
 It helps you to restore the incomplete analysis and improves reproducibility.

 In case you have terminated the instance, the option to restore will not be available.
-Instead, there will be an option to RestartAnalysis, which will take you back to the analysis with the same machine as used earlier in the analysis without restoring the data back.
+Instead, there will be an option to *Restart Analysis*, which will take you back to the analysis with the same machine as used earlier in the analysis without restoring the data back.
 You would have to add the files again from th eproject to perform the analysis.

 ![Restart](../../img/El-MAVEN/Restart.png) <center>**Figure 13.** Restart Analysis</center>